Greedy Heuristics for Sampling-Based Motion Planning in High-Dimensional State Spaces: Experiments

 \section{Experiments}

 We evaluated the performance of G-RRT* by comparing it with several state-of-the-art sampling-based planners on abstract problems in $\mathbb{R}^4$, $\mathbb{R}^{8}$, and $\mathbb{R}^{16}$ (Section~\ref{sec:abstract-problems}), as well as on robotic manipulation problems in $\mathbb{R}^7$, $\mathbb{R}^{8}$, and $\mathbb{R}^{14}$ (Section~\ref{sec:manipulation_exp}).
 The former problems test the planner's ability to find high-quality solutions in challenging, high-dimensional spaces, whereas the latter assesses performance on realistic robotic tasks.
-We compared G-RRT* with the Open Motion Planning Library~\citep[OMPL]{sucan2012open} implementations of RRT-Connect, RRT*, RRT*-Connect \citep{klemm2015rrt}, BIT* \citep{gammell2020batch}, AIT* \citep{strub2022adaptively}, and AORRTC \citep{wilson2025aorrtc}.
-We also included a variant of G-RRT* without the greedy heuristic (denoted by the $\dagger$ symbol) to highlight convergence differences between the informed set and the greedy-informed set.
-All experiments were conducted using the Planner Developer Tools~\citep[PDT]{gammell2022planner} and Robowflex~\citep{kingston2022robowflex}\footnote{Simulations were performed in an Ubuntu 20.04 Docker container on an Intel Core i7-10875H CPU with 40 GB of RAM; all planners were implemented in C$++$.}.